Eye Exams in Virginia Beach

-An eye exam involves a series of tests to evaluate your overall vision.
-Your eye doctor may use a variety of instruments, directly shine bright lights in your eyes, and ask you to look through a variety of lenses.
+An eye exam at our Virginia Beach office involves a series of tests to evaluate your overall vision.
+Dr. Delianides may use a variety of instruments, directly shine bright lights in your eyes, and ask you to look through a variety of lenses.
 Each test evaluates a different aspect of your vision and eye health during an eye examination.

 An eye exam helps to detect eye problems at the earliest stage.
 Regular eye exams provide an opportunity for your eye care professional to help you correct or adapt to changes in your vision and give you tips on eye care.
 Improving your eye care can help prevent future loss of vision or other issues that may arise.

 Diseases That Can Be Detected in an Eye Exam